ndg63276/alexa-youtube/README.md

 4. You can replace "play" with "shuffle" to get a randomized version of the search results/channel/playlist, eg "Alexa, ask YouTube to shuffle channel Nicki Minaj"
 5. Next / Previous / Start Over / Pause / Resume should all work
 6. Ask what is playing by "Alexa, ask YouTube what song is playing" (or just "Alexa, can you repeat that?" should tell you)
+7. Skip forward or back in the video by "Alexa, ask YouTube to skip forward/backward to/by one minute and one second"
+8. Just play one video by "Alexa, ask YouTube to play one video Gangnam Style".
+You can switch in and out of "autoplay" mode by "Alexa, ask YouTube to turn on/off autoplay."
+9. Find the current time in the video by "Alexa, ask YouTube what is the timestamp?"
+10. If you want to play your own playlists, and the search feature finds other people's, if you follow the Advanced instructions below you can specify your own channel id.

+Command 7 doesn't seem to work on Generation 1 Echo's, no idea why.
+Commands 8, 9 and 10 are only available in English at the moment.

 ## Known issues

 1. Some videos just fail, it's not clear why, they work locally.
 The skill just moves to the next video on the playlist, but this can mean sometimes she announces a video that doesn't play.
 2. It doesn't play video, because I don't have an Echo Show or Echo Spot to test on.
 If you want to buy me one, get in touch!
 3. Apparently it doesn't work on Sonos devices.
 Sorry about that, email Sonos and ask them to support mp4.
+4. Live videos don't seem to be working any more.

 ## Setup Instructions